tferr/ASA/Notes.md

   * Added _Mode_ to the list of choices for integration of multiple samples (2D images)
   * Improved macro recording: Fixed a bug that made the Macro Recorder to omit the plugin's name if the user pressed _Cf.
 Segmentation_.
 In addition, Alt key modifiers are now logged
-  * Improved prompts: dialog for tabular data is much more interactive.
-With error messages, the plugin now auto-restarts when user chooses to analyze demo image
+  * Improved prompts: Dialog for tabular data is much more interactive.
+With error messages, the plugin now auto-restarts when user chooses to analyze the ddaC sample image

 Release Builds